bluprince13/slides/slides/js-behind-the-scenes/index.md

 - Even though it looks like synchronous code, remember that the whole async funtion is non-blocking
 - Beginners might not understand how async await code truly works.
+- Error handling using try/catch is arguably not as neat as with promises.
 - Another downside: Can only use await within async function.

 --